kry0sc0pic/Raider/README.md

 ### A discord bot to delete all channels , roles , custom emojis and ban all members from a discord server.
 In short raiding a server.

+*I am developing a btter version of this bot with more features and a web dashboard at [krishaayjois21/Quake](https://github.com/krishaayjois21/Quake)*

 <br>

 ## *Disclaimer:*